Revanfer14/safesteer/README.md

 ```

 ## Usage
-1) To run locally, either run from the IDE or use the following command on your terminal
+1) To run locally, either run from the IDE or use the following command on your terminal [Make sure you are currently in app.py]
    ```bash
    python app.py
    ```